inupaUdara/Flutter-Education-app-SPM/README.md

     <img src="https://firebasestorage.googleapis.com/v0/b/spm-app-e91be.appspot.com/o/with%20bg%404x.png?alt=media&token=81ba580a-905a-4ea1-874d-248acfde9d6c" alt="Logo" width=72 height=72>
   </a>

-  <h3 align="center">Flutter Example App</h3>
+  <h3 align="center">Flutter Educational App for Visually Impaired Students</h3>

   <p align="center">
-    Example app with Flutter that uses Firebase
+    LearnMate is a mobile application with Flutter that is dsigned to help visually impaired students' study independently by allowing them to interact with educational content on their own.
     <br>
-    Base project made with much  :heart: .
-Contains CRUD, patterns, and much more!
+    This app made with voice navigations & commands, object detection, AI chat bot and the educational quizes using voice .
+Contains CRUD, and much more!
     <br>
     <br>
-    <a href="https://github.com/Ismaestro/flutter-example-app/issues/new">Report bug</a>
-    ·
-    <a href="https://github.com/Ismaestro/flutter-example-app/issues/new">Request feature</a>
   </p>
 </p>